school-project-restaurant/Lume-Server/README.md

    cd Lume-Server
    ```
 2. **Configure the database:**
-   - Ensure PostgreSQL is running.
-   - Update the `appsettings.json` file with your database connection details.
+   - Update the `SECRETS.env` file with your database connection details.
 3. **Build and run the project:**
    ```bash
    dotnet build